In humble home, Guatemala farmer finds ancient Maya murals under plaster

 Mayan civilization thrived between AD 250 and 900 and extended from modern day Honduras to central Mexico.
 It left behind a trove of pyramids and dozens of distinct Mayan groups who continue to endure.

-Around half of Guatemala’s 14.5 million people are of indigenous descent, many of whom continue to speak 21 officially recognized languages and wear brightly colored traditional dress.
+Around half of Guatemala’s 14.5 million people are of indigenous descent, many of whom continue to speak 21 officially recognized languages and wear brightly coloured traditional dress.

 Historians in Chajul say conserving the rich pictorial heritage is vital for the town of 25,000 people, which was settled four centuries ago by Mayan groups who fled Spanish settlers in Antigua, a few miles (kms) from Guatemala City.